 Kledia Spiro (1987, Tirana, Albania) creates videos, performances, installations, and paintings.
 Kledia was born in Albania and was part of an olympic weightlifting team.
-She uses weightlifting as a symbol of survival, empowerment and celebration.
+She uses strength and weightlifting as a symbol of survival, empowerment and celebration.
 Weightlifting becomes a vehicle for discussing women’s role in society, immigration and times of war.
-Kledia has performed in New York at Grace Exhibition Space, Gray Zone, Rosekill, the Panoply Performance Lab, Songs for Presidents Gallery and in Boston at Isabella Stewart Gardner Museum, Mobius, The Piano Craft Guild, Bathaus, Distler Performance Hall, and the New England Conservatory.
+Kledia has performed in New York at the Queens Museum, Songs for Presidents Gallery, Grace Exhibition Space, Rosekill, Panoply Performance Lab, Java Studios, Le Petit Versailles and in Boston at the Isabella Stewart Gardner Museum, Mobius, Piano Craft Gallery, Bathaus, Distler Performance Hall, and the New England Conservatory.
 Her work has been featured nationally, most notably at the Museum of Fine Arts, Boston, Queens Museum, New York, SAIC Sullivan Galleries, Chicago, Museum of Art, University of New Hampshire and the ProArts Gallery in Oakland, California.

 Spiro explores the connection between strength, weightlifting and daily life as a new celebratory ritual for understanding the relationship between the artist and her parents, as well as the present and the past.
 By experimenting with indeterminate methods, Spiro wants the viewer to access the otherwise inaccessible spaces.
 Her works are based on Freudian and Piagetian behavioral concepts: visions that reflect psycho-analysis, behavioral psychology, and a sensation of indisputability, combined with details of odd, eccentric, absurd, totemic and humoristic elements.
 By questioning where one is and the concept of movement, Spiro investigate the manipulation of lifting objects overhead and it's effects.